dcomms/dcomms/docs/drp_whitepaper.md

 ## Attacks and countermeasures

-### DRP-level INVITE DDoS attacks on target ID
+### DRP-level INVITE DDoS attack on target regID

-DDoS attack on target user A is possible when an attacker owns a botnet and knows ID of user A. He is able to register many fake users X talking to each other normally, then at some point send packets towards A, in this way flooding *IDspace* near location of A. **Countermeasures:**
+DDoS attack on target user A is possible when an attacker owns a botnet and knows *regID* of user A. He is able to register many fake users X talking to each other normally, then at some point send packets towards A, in this way flooding *IDspace* near location of A. **Countermeasures:**

 - **Money-based proof of work**: sell "high-priority" signatures, linked to public keys.
 The signatures can be used to prioritize routing of packets from user who paid for the service.
-Such high-priority packets will pass through flooded area in the *IDspace*.
+Such high-priority packets will pass through flooded area in the *regIDspace*.
-- Frequently **change IDsalt** and synchronize it with contacts; have unique IDsalt per contact book entry; exchange IDs in safe place, so only A and B know about IDsalt's, IDa, IDb.
+- Frequently **change regID** and synchronize it with all contacts; have unique regID per contact book entry; exchange regIDs in safe place, so only A and B know about regIDa and regIDb.
 - Set up *direct channel* before the DoS attack.
-The *direct channel* could be opened before any communication between users, in case if users are afraid of possible future DRP-level DoS attack, when they will not be able to send/receive *lookup* packets.
+The *direct channel* could be opened before any communication between users, in case if users are afraid of possible future DRP-level DoS attack, when they will not be able to send/receive *INVITE* packets.

-### DRP-level DDoS on entire network
+### DRP-level DDoS attack on entire network

 DDoS attack on entire P2P network(s) is possible if an attacker operates a botnet of peers X and at some time synchronously the peers X start sending some packets - INVITEs or REGISTERs. **Countermeasures:**